Carlo-pien/Projet_ML_2_MA1/README.md

 The `run.py` file performs the following steps :

-- Downloading our best model in the drive (i.e. 500 training epochs using all transformations for the data augmentation)
+- Downloading our best model (i.e. 500 training epochs using all transformations for the data augmentation)
 - Predicting the test images
 - Creating a submission file for the AIcrowd platform